verifiablesoftware/vsw-repo/app/readme/README.md

 <a a name=#locally></a>
 ## Run vsw repo locally

 provision the aca-py agent and create wallet.
-The wallet has to be created first any case by using provision parameters for Aca-py.
+The wallet has to be created first any case by using provision parameters for aca-py.

 ```
 ./repo-provision-local.sh